 Thirty-five-year-old Tenzin Ösel Hita Torres is a 21st-century radical freethinker, environmentalist, humanitarian, documentary filmmaker, musician, father, friend, life-long-student, and a former Buddhist monk.

-When he was just 14 months old Ösel was formally recognized by His Holiness the Dalai Lama as the reincarnation of Lama Thubten Yeshe, the revered Tibetan yogi, scholar, and teacher.
+When he was just 14 months old Ösel was formally recognized by the Dalai Lama as the reincarnation of Lama Thubten Yeshe, the revered Tibetan yogi, scholar, and teacher.
 He is the subject of Vicki Mackenzie’s acclaimed book, Reincarnation: The Boy Lama.

 Ösel was born in 1985 in the village of Bubión at the foot of the Sierra Nevada, southeast of Granada, in southern Spain.
 His parents, Paco Hita and Maria Torres had been students of the late Lama Thubten Yeshe.